-Chocolate Covered Pretzel Rods are one of the best sweet and salty snacks out there.
+Chocolate Covered Pretzel Rods are the perfect sweet and salty snack.
 This is also a great recipe to use up some of your Halloween candy!

-These Chocolate Covered Pretzel Rods are quick and easy to make.
-It also can be a fun recipe to make with kids!
+Quick and Easy Chocolate Covered Pretzel Rods are easy and fun to make and are a great treat to make with kids.

 I don't know about you, but we often have extra Halloween candy in our house.
 Whether it is all the candy the kids bring home after trick or treating or the extra candy because we buy too much...there is usually some extra candy.

-This recipe is great for using up some of that extra candy.
-Add some candy eyes, and they become spooky treats!
+This Chocolate Covered Pretzel Rods Recipe is great for using up some of that extra candy.
+(Or, you can make them before Halloween, too!
+Add some candy eyes, and they become spooky treats!)